The Animate Condensed Matter Laboratory develops artificial living brains for use in autonomous robotic systems.

 We use advanced microfabrication techniques for its manufacturing.
 By combining methods used for the production of ICs, camera sensors and touchscreens, we obtain intricate arrays of nanodevices that perform computations by chemical and structural transformations at the nanoscale.

-The development of lifelike AI agents through evolution and selective breeding
+The development of artificial living brains through evolution and selective breeding

 Our laboratory has found that the most efficient way to develop artificial life is the brute force and artificial selection similar to that used in the creation of genetically modified organisms: